 STRUCTURE AND ORGANIZATION OF THE UITBB

-Conference.
+Congress.
 It shall be convened, in principle, every four years by the Executive

 The time, place and agenda shall be fixed by the Executive Committee.
-Organizations not affiliated to the UITBB may be invited to attend the Conference; they may send their representatives or observers who may speak at plenary sessions of the Conference as well as at meetings of industrial branches.
+Organizations not affiliated to the UITBB may be invited to attend the Congress; they may send their representatives or observers who may speak at plenary sessions of the Congress as well as at meetings of industrial branches.
 The Secretariat shall make a list of these organizations and submit it to the Executive Committee for confirmation.

-– to examine and discuss the reports of the Executive Committee and other reports on the problems of workers in the building, wood and building materials industries which are included in the agenda of the Conference;
+– to examine and discuss the reports of the Executive Committee and other reports on the problems of workers in the building, wood and building materials industries which are included in the agenda of the Congress;

 – to discuss and take decisions on the resolutions and documents presented;